diyamk/Youtube/README.md

 # Youtube
 YouTube clone site<br>
 Created with HTML, CSS and Javascript<br>
-took a week to complete
+took a week to complete the website frontend codes